Other Common Names

 ) termites do not have haplodiploid

-Termites have a variety of reproductive forms but they can mainly be separated into two groups: primary and secondary (neotenics).
-Most if not all possess a primary reproductive caste, referred to as an alate (or imago).
-These are the winged, dispersing individuals that found new colonies.
+Termites have a variety of reproductive forms but they can mainly be separated into two groups: primary and secondary reproductives (also known as neotenics).
+Most if not all species possess a primary reproductive caste, referred to as an alate (or imago).
+These are the sclerotized, winged, dispersing individuals that found new colonies.
 Unlike the other castes they are not neotenous

 Neotenics and their subtypes are extremely diverse in termites, but they can be grouped into three groups:

-apterous neotenics/ergatoids - descended from the worker or pseudergate caste
+apterous neotenics/ergatoids - descended from the pseudergate ("worker") caste

 brachypterous/nymphoid neotenic - descended from the nymphal line (would be queens and kings)

-adultoid neotenic - equal in development to the alates (swarmers), sometimes identical sometimes lacking any pigment.
+adultoid neotenic - equal in development to the alates (swarmers), largely identical, but may be underdeveloped in certain aspecis (i.e lacking pigment or stunted wings.)

-Soldiers are perhaps the most ubiquitous and distinct termite caste, being found in every species.
+Soldiers are perhaps the most ubiquitous and distinct termite caste, emerging early on in their evolution and are found in the majority of species.
 Only to be lost recently in certain higher termites (Mainly the Apicotermitinae although three Australian Termitinae genera have also lost them).
 Soldiers possess highly modified anatomy and morphology (particularly to the head) adapted for colony defense.
-Typically characterized by their well developed mandibles and a pigmented head.
+Typically characterized by their well developed mandibles and a sclerotized pigmented head.
 Many termites (particularly the Neoisoptera) have also evolved a variety of chemical defenses employing a number of glands.
-Soldiers cannot feed themselves and must rely on the workers and are therefore considered a burden on colony maintenance.
+Soldiers cannot feed themselves and usually do little else other than responding to threats, although in certain species they may be important for colony immune function.
+Certain species have multiple soldier castes.

-, with a minority capable establishing entire colonies asexually.
+, with a minority capable of establishing entire colonies asexually.